dashersw/recht/README.md

 recht.closest('Guest', 'Mon', 'Sauna', facilities) // 'Swimming pool'
 ```

 In this example, Guests can't use the `Sauna` on `Mon`, therefore the check fails.
 Recht assumes that the last dimension, although the final chain in the hierarchy, is the stationary choice when we are looking for alternatives.
-Therefore, when invoked with the same parameters, `closest` gives us `Wed`, which is the next day a `Guest` can use the `Sauna`.
+Therefore, when invoked with the same arguments, `closest` gives us `Wed`, which is the next day a `Guest` can use the `Sauna`.

 If we would like to start the search for the closest alternative from the last dimension (i.e, facilities), we can do so by indicating which dimension we want the `closest` search to start from.
 This happens as a result of passing the dimension as the last argument to the `closest` call.
 Notice that `closest` takes advantage of references, therefore the dimension that we pass in as the last argument to the `closest` call has to be a member of the original `dimensions` array.

 In this case, the answer will be `Swimming pool`.
 This means that if a `Guest` is looking for alternatives that they can use on `Mon` only, they can use the `Swimming pool`.

-Since the last parameter can be any dimension, one last example question we can ask `Recht` is the following: "What kind of a membership do I need in order to be able to use the `Sauna` on `Mon`?"
+Since the last argument can be any dimension, one last example question we can ask `Recht` is the following: "What kind of a membership do I need in order to be able to use the `Sauna` on `Mon`?"
 This call is as follows:

 ```js